Saatva HD vs. Big Fig: A Point-by-Point Comparison

 Big Fig: 120 days

-The bottom line: All mattress have a break-in period, especially if it's a type of mattress you've never slept on before.
-HD's home trial is 60 days longer.
+The bottom line: All mattresses have a break-in period, especially if it's a type of mattress you've never slept on before.
+HD's home trial is longer.
 If at any point during your HD trial you decide to return the mattress, Saatva will pick it up and refund the purchase price, less a $99 processing fee.
 Big Fig asks you to sleep on the mattress for at least two weeks before returning.
 If you decide to return a Big Fig, the company will pick it up and refund the purchase price.

 How long is the warranty?